hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

   <figcaption>Plot of daily reported cases in EU, and deaths shifted by 7 days, both averaged across 31 days.
 The bottom axis shows date of new cases only.</figcaption>
 </figure>

-Where two curves overlap, the ratio of their values is the same.
+Where two curves overlap, the ratio of their values stays the same.
 This ratio is called *case fatality rate* or **CFR**, proportion of fatal outcomes from all people diagnosed with the disease.
 In the chart below it is drawn in black ink, thicker for dates when there were more cases.
 Note also that the y-scale is logarithmic, allowing us to show relative differences between values of different order of magnitude.

 <figure>
   <div class="fullChart"